 Chris Modafferi is an Italian-American who moved to England six years ago to pursue a career in children's publishing.
-Since moving to the UK, Chris has worked at Toppsta, Penguin Random House and Bloomsbury.
-Chris is currently Editor for Scholastic UK's Illustrated Books list and is always on the hunt for an exciting picture book manuscript.
+Since moving to the UK, Chris has worked at Toppsta, Penguin Random House, Bloomsbury and Scholastic, and is now a freelance editor and author.

 Life as a young editor is a continuous guessing game of "trusting the process".
 How far should you take an edit?
 How are you going to manage your relationship with your author/illustrator?
 What submission should you instinctively know you must publish?
 Is there such thing as an "editorial instinct" anyway!?